azsk/AzTS-docs/07-On demand scan as an API/README.md

 ## Overview
 The Azure Tenant Security Solution (AzTS) provides APIs for users to allow on demand scan for a subscription and get control scan result.

-This document will walk you through:
+This document will help you out with the following aspects:
 1. Register an application in Azure AD to represent a client application.
 2. Configure permissions for WebAPI app registration.
 3. Get administrator consent for WebAPI app registration.
-4. Generate authentication token to access subscriptions.
+4. Generate authentication token to access API endpoints.
     - Using client credential flow
     - Using user authentication code flow
 5. API Operation Groups
     - Request for scan
     - Get control scan result

-## Prerequisites (For AzTS admin)
+## Prerequisites
-Admin has to enable the flag **FeatureManagement__OnDemandScanAPI** in order to provide access over API endpoints.
-How to enable 'OnDemandScanAPI' from Azure Portal:
+> **A. For AzTS admin**
+> </br>
+> On demand scan as an API feature is disabled by default in AzTS.
+If you want to enable this feature for your tenant, follow the steps below:
-1. Go to Azure Portal.
+> 1. Go to Azure Portal.
-2. Go to **Resource Groups**.
+> 2. Go to **Resource Groups**.
-3. Select your Resource Group where you have configured AzTS set up.
+> 3. Select your Resource Group where you have configured AzTS set up.
-4. Select the App Service for API 'AzSK-ATS-API-xxxxx'.
+> 4. Select the App Service for API 'AzSK-ATS-API-xxxxx'.
-5. Go to **Configuration**.
-6. Set **FeatureManagement__OnDemandScanAPI** as true.
+> 5. In the app's left menu, select **Configuration** > **Application settings**.
+> 6. Add/edit app setting **FeatureManagement__OnDemandScanAPI** and set its value to _'true'_.
-7. Save.
+> 7. Save.
+>
+> B. You must have [required roles](README.md#Required-roles) over a subscription.

 [Back to top…](README.md#On-this-page)